vivekvalagadri/Stepin_C_Miniproject/README.md

 `4_TestPlanAndOutput`      | Documents with test plans and procedures `5_Report`   | Report of the whole project `6_ImagesAndVideos`   | Images and Videos

+#### Inspiration
+This project has been ispired from the book C PROGRAMMING: A MODERN APPROACH, Second Edition By K. N. King, Chapter 10 Whats Same:
+* The Idea and Program Strcuture
+Whats Different:
+* Reimplemted the is_Straight function due to false logic
+* Reimplementation using concepts taught in stepin
+	* Structures
+	* Pointers to Structures
+	* Dynamic Memory Allocation